erskingardner/Readable/readme.md

 A simple node.js app that runs on port 8000 and parses urls for readability.
+Just pass it a url in a param - like http://localhost:8000/?url=http://therealdeal.com/newyork/articles/35528